Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-To further deepen into the features shaping virus' endemicity, Fig.~\ref{fig:2}C shows the fraction of epidemic outbreaks surviving in the population after $t=1000$ days as a function of both ${\mathcal{R}_0}^{wt}$ and $D_x$.
+Fig.~\ref{fig:2}C shows the fraction of epidemic outbreaks surviving in the population after $t=1000$ days, denoted in what follows by $f_{endemic}$, as a function of both ${\mathcal{R}}_0^{wt}$ and $D_x$.
 There, the three aforementioned epidemic regimes become more evident.
-Moreover, virus endemicity increases monotonically with the infectiousness of the wild-type variant regardless of the speed of evolution in the antigenic space $D_x$.
+Moreover, virus endemicity increases monotonically with the basic reproduction number of the wild-type variant regardless of the speed of evolution in the antigenic space $D_x$.
 Likewise, for a given $\mathcal{R}_0^{wt}$ value, accelerating the evolution in the antigenic space, i.e. increasing $D_x$, also enhances virus endemicity, making immune escape more likely.